This old trail leads to a couple of historic mines and a hidden rock cabin. This is a must-see for Joshua Tree.

 In 1907, the mine changed hands again and was now owned by William Morgan who invested nearly half a million dollars to develop the mine further (including building the Desert Queen Well near the Wall Street Mill).
 The new shafts and workings did not find any rich new gold ore, though.
 Morgan hired Bill Keys around 1910 as mine supervisor.
 Keys drilled, blasted, assayed, and maintained all the equipment.
 When the mine became unprofitable, Bill went unpaid for his work.
 Morgan died in 1915 and Bill became the owner through a property wage settlement soon after.
 Keys continued to work and lease the mine for periods in 1923, then continuously from 1932 to 1941, and again for short periods until 1961.
 The mine probably produced another few hundred ounces of gold under Keys’ watch.

 Don’t get too excited about trying to get into the mine.
 Like nearly all the mines in the park, it is gated.
-I went inside the mine many years ago and it isn’t all that interesting.
+I went inside the mine decades ago and it isn’t all that interesting.
 It is primarily a room and pillar system of tunnels without any long tunnels or shafts.
 There is no equipment inside.

 Eagle Cliff Mine